 First, the testing is not a long or arduous process, nor is there any pressure on students to achieve a certain score.
 While they are encouraged to try their best, the testing environment is not pressure filled.
-The test also alters itself based on the students answers, so it forms to their ability level.
-While students do test multiple times per year, it is only in sections of roughly an hour spread of a period of a few days.
+The test also alters itself based on the student’s answers, so it forms to their ability level.
+While students do test multiple times per year, it is only in sections of roughly an hour spread over a period of a few days.

 Second, results foster instructional improvement.
-We test and then teach so we understand were each student and each class is at in their learning.
+We test and then teach so we understand where each student and each class is at in their learning.
 In the same light, our teaching staff has been trained on how to use the analytical analysis of test results.
 The goal is to recognize class trends, identify strengths, and address weakness.
 The teacher can take the results and use them to modify instruction or focus on areas of concern.

 Third, the testing allows us to compare student results to national norms and track their growth over time.
 Both forms of evaluation are critical.
 As an institution, we want to ensure our students are performing well compared to other schools.
 That way we know instruction methods and curricula are effective.
 However, we recognize the fact that each of our students is different, each one a unique child of God.
 As such, we want to help each of them succeed.
-The goal, especially in elementary levels, is to help students grow in order to build the confidence.
+The goal, especially in elementary levels, is to help students grow in order to build their confidence.

 Testing many never be the highlight of the day, but we are excited about how it can help both our teachers and our students here at BCCS!